SkyCiv Documentation

 qmax = 2P/3(0.5L-e)B

 Want to try SkyCiv’s Foundation Design software?
-Our free tool allows users to calculations eccentric footing without any download or installation!
+Our free tool allows users to perform concrete footing calculations without any download or installation!

 References